Establishing a Private Limited company in Sweden

 Aktiebolag (AB)

-A Swedish private limited company becomes a legal entity once it has been registered by Bolagsverket, the Swedish Companies Registration Office.
+A Swedish private limited company gains legal entity status upon registration with Bolagsverket, the Swedish Companies Registration Office.

 • Memorandum of association (stiftelseurkund) – 1 original or 1 certified copy.